Where was God in Auschwitz?

 A survivor said: «I had read the story of Abraham in the Bible.
 He was told to sacrifice his son.
 And the Bible says he was ready to do it.
 But then our Creator, Jehovah, did not allow it.
 He just wanted to test his faith.
 That's what I was thinking».

 Nazis used them to serve their homes and families because they knew they are people who they can trust and that they will be serving them without causing any issues.

 Es watched the execution of two of Jehovah's Witnesses and he was speechless when he saw them raise their hands to the sky and calmly awaited their fate.
 He thought that the first Christian Witnesses must have walked in a similar way to their death.

-In the moments of despair through the history of mankind, the humans used to turn back to God.
+In the moments of despair throughout the history of mankind, humans used to turn back to God.
 Those were the moments that united the people of different nationalities against a common enemy and given them the opportunity to help their closest and win internal life.

 We have seen in Auschwitz, people out of different nationalities to become one hand against the ultimate evil.
 Trying to achieve international solidarity in the struggle against Nazism and offer their help and services, risking their own lives to save the victims and the weakest.

 God was living in all those people and through self-help, they were trying to motivate the prisoners to not give up and keep their strength in order to survive the temporary hell of Auschwitz.